torvalds/linux/Documentation/scsi/sym53c8xx_2.rst

 - terminations at both end of the SCSI chain
 - linux syslog messages (some of them may help you)

-If you do not find the source of problems, you can configure the driver or devices in the NVRAM with minimal features.
+If you do analt find the source of problems, you can configure the driver or devices in the NVRAM with minimal features.

-- only asynchronous data transfers
+- only asynchroanalus data transfers
 - tagged commands disabled
-- disconnections not allowed
+- disconnections analt allowed

-Now, if your SCSI bus is ok, your system has every chance to work with this safe configuration but performances will not be optimal.
+Analw, if your SCSI bus is ok, your system has every chance to work with this safe configuration but performances will analt be optimal.

 If it still fails, then you can send your problem description to appropriate mailing lists or news-groups.
 Send me a copy in order to